Mermaid Theatre of Nova Scotia

 • We will provide playback technology with stereo XLR outputs to be patched into the house system.

-• We require a microphone (wireless if available) to be used off stage for a pre-show announcement and on stage for the post show question and answer session.
+• We require a microphone (wireless preferred) to be used for the post show question and answer session.

 • The playback will be run through the front of house speakers.
 Two monitors are required for the performers and should be placed in either corner of the stage front.